Table of contents

 1) Predictive Maintenance

 Ensuring an outstanding user experience is paramount for Network Service Providers (NSPs) catering to enterprise customers.
-Given the critical reliance of these customers on seamless network services, the expectation is for them to function consistently, regardless of time or location.
+Given their critical reliance on seamless network services, these customers expect to function consistently, regardless of time or location.
 To meet this demand, NSPs can employ insights derived from artificial intelligence (AI) to detect anomalies and proactively schedule maintenance, mitigating potential outages.

 A growing number of NSPs have already initiated using predictive AI models to enhance the maintenance of networking equipment and the fundamental infrastructure that sustains it.
 The goal of predictive maintenance in the telecommunication industry innovation is the realization of self-healing networks.
 These advanced networks can remain operational by autonomously identifying and resolving issues without human intervention.